streelings/notes/lab/README.md

 This is where I put all my experiments

-small examples that convey topic understanding
+Small examples that convey topic understanding